 13 research universities appear in the top 200 of Times Higher Education’s World University Rankings.
 In addition to that, all awarded degrees in the Netherlands are comparable and of similar standard as a result of the effects of the Bologna process.

-In most cases, admission requirements are set by each university individually, which is why it is a good idea to conduct a small research for your desired courses.
+In most cases, the entry requirements are set by each university individually, which is why it is a good idea to conduct a small research for your desired courses.
 You should expect to find the following requirements:

 You should note that the language requirements are often viewed with high priority and university officials have set a minimum score of 6 for IELTS and 550 for TOEFL paper-based examination.